ProjectLibertyLabs/gateway/developer-docs/account/HCP.md

 }
 ```

-## HCP is a part of the account-api microservice
+## HCP is a part of the `account-api` microservice

-For MVI, so that we need to stand up only a single service, and because the siwa endpoint will be called, HCP endpoints
+For MVI, so that we need to stand up only a single service, and because `account-api`'s `siwa` endpoint will be called,
+HCP endpoints
-will be part of the account-api microservice.
+will be part of the `account-api` microservice.

 Attachments are not supported as of this writing and not included in this proposal/update